 Matrix Data is the default Data source for all the Rules.
 For more information about the MDA objects and the fields used in Gainsight, refer <Gainsight Object Glossary> (TBA).

 Gainsight NXT in Salesforce CRMContent in this section supports Gainsight NXT accessing through Salesforce Login.
 To learn more about Gainsight NXT in Salesforce, click here.

 - Click here to expand for more information about creating Rules from Dataset

-- You can also use the Salesforce connection as data source.
+- You can also use the Salesforce connection as a data source.
 When you select this data source, you can use objects from Salesforce to build the rule.
-The source name is same as the Salesforce Connection name.
+The source name is the same as the Salesforce Connection name.